bjt-user/Linux/diff.md

 `3d2` and `5a5` denote line numbers affected and which actions were performed.\
 The number on the left of the character is the line number in file1.txt.\
-The number on the right is the line number in file2.txt.
+The number on the right is the line number in file2.txt.\

-Given a `diff file1 file2`, `<` means the line is missing in file2 and `>` means the line is missing in file1.
+But it is not really clear what this means...

 #### Ignore The Order Of The lines